Bill Nye 'Saves the World' in trailer for new Netflix show

 Scientist and entertainer Bill Nye is back and he's not shy about the name of his new Netflix show: "Bill Nye Saves the World."
-The series is shaping up to be a blend of talk show and science lab class.
+The series is shaping up as a blend between talk show and science lab class.

 Netflix dropped a trailer for the Nye vehicle on Wednesday.
 It starts with a Nye battle cry: "Let's do something fun!
 Come on!"